gesistsa/oolong/overview_gh.md

 #### Word intrusion test

-`abstracts_stm` is an example topic model trained with the data `abstracts` using the `stm` package.
+`abstracts_keyatm` is an example topic model trained with the data `abstracts` using the `keyATM` package.
 Currently, this package supports structural topic models / correlated topic models from `stm`, Warp LDA models from `text2vec` , LDA/CTM models from `topicmodels`, Biterm Topic Models from `BTM`, Keyword Assisted Topic Models from `keyATM`, and